Aletheia Bible College

 4. Sin brings death (Rom.
 6:23).
 Angels cannot die (Lk.
 20:35-36) , therefore angels cannot sin.
 The reward of the righteous is to be made equal to the angels to die no more (Lk.
 20:35-36).
 If angels can sin, then the righteous will also be able to sin and therefore will have the possibility of dying, which means they will not really have everlasting life.

 5. The characters involved in the Genesis record of the fall of man are: God, Adam, Eve and the serpent.
 Nobody else is mentioned.
 There is no evidence that anything got inside the serpent to make it do what it did.
 Paul says the serpent “beguiled Eve through his (own) subtilty” (2 Cor.11:3).
 God told the serpent: “Because thou hast done this...”
 (Gen.3:14).
-If “satan” was using the serpent, why is he not mentioned and why was he not also punished?
+If “satan” used the serpent, why is he not mentioned and why was he not also punished?

 6. Adam blamed Eve for his sin: “She gave me of the tree” (Gen. 3:12).